 10. Polgas and Dagul

-Claim to fame: Dagul (Adagulfo Sungcal Jr.) and his humanoid pet dog Polgas are the central characters in “Pugad Baboy”, a satirical comic strip popularized by Pol Medina Jr. Since their first appearance on the Philippine Daily Inquirer, this ageless tandem have given us a humorous twist to Filipino pop culture, political controversies, and other social issues.
+Claim to fame: Dagul (Adagulfo Sungcal Jr.) and his humanoid pet dog Polgas are the central characters in “Pugad Baboy,” a satirical comic strip popularized by Pol Medina Jr. Since their first appearance in the Philippine Daily Inquirer, this ageless tandem has given us a humorous twist to Filipino pop culture, political controversies, and other social issues.